Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: Acknowledgments

 \section{Acknowledgments}

-I would like to thank the HECAP section of the Abdus Salam International Centre for Theoretical Physics for the nice hospitality.
-This work was developed when I was affiliated to the Institute for Research in Fundamental Sciences, and the affiliation is kept intact during the revision due to the consent of the school of physics.
+This work was supported by the school of physics, Institute for Research in Fundamental Sciences.
+I also would like to thank the HECAP section of the Abdus Salam International Centre for Theoretical Physics for the nice hospitality.